AkshDesai04/Open-Database-Visualizer/README.md

 Having a MySQL database, one needs to use the WorkBench software.
 Similar to Oracle.
 Similar to PostgreSQL.
 Similar to MongoDB.

-This project would allow the user to have a single place to visualize the databases by passing their credentials and other necessary information like port numbers, paths, and so on.
+This project would allow the user to have a single place to visualize the databases in a tabular format by passing their credentials and other necessary information like port numbers, paths, and so on.

 Initially, the project will start with MySQL.